tosoto/grc/README.md

 ## Options
   - -i, --input
-    - Obligatory graph file name - this graph will be analyzed by the program
+    - Graph file path

   - -o, --outputType
-    - please refer to plugin list
+    - Plugin type to be used to generate output.
+Full list of available plugins is described below in 'Output - automatic code generation' section.

   - -e, --extension
-    - please refer to plugin list
+    - Grc can determine the plugin by the file extension.
+However it is not recommended.
+      To choose output type please use '-o' option described above.

   - -s, --stopatrepeatednode
     - Stops at repeated node, does not finish path